-The Private Sector Facility (PSF) represents an additional, complementary means through which OFID can fulfill its core mission of assisting its partner countries in their socio-economic development.
-By extending loans and equity investments, the PSF seeks to encourage the growth of productive private enterprise and local capital markets.
+The Private Sector Facility (PSF) represents an additional, complementary means through which OFID can fulfill its core mission of assisting its partner countries in their socioeconomic development.
+By extending loans and equity investments, quasi-equity instruments and guarantees, the PSF seeks to encourage the growth of productive private enterprise and local capital markets.

 The PSF manages risk by partnering with other DFIs and commercial banks to support commercially viable, privately-owned enterprises.
 State-owned institutions may also be eligible, if they are commercially managed as autonomous enterprises or act as a channel of support for local private enterprises.
 In addition, public-private partnership projects are supported when operated on private enterprise principles.
-Projects selected are required to have a high developmental value.
+Projects selected are required to have a high developmental value, by promoting productivity, enhancing GDP growth, and supporting job creation and poverty alleviation.